viraatdas/ColonyCounter/README.md

 ### Colony Counter Results

-The following table shows the input bacterial colony images and their corresponding output images with the colony count and superimposed points:
+The following table shows the input colony images and their corresponding output images with the colony count and superimposed points:

 | Input Image | Output Image |
 |-------------|--------------|